turuthok/wristband/README.md

 That should do it.
 The next time around you want to run the webapp.py, there's no need to do all these installs, just enter the virtual environment prior to running the web app using the `source venv/bin/activate` command.

 ### Running the Web Application ###
-Check and make sure where the `chromedriver` is installed, make note of the complete path.

 From the command prompt, simply run:

     (venv) $ python webapp.py

-The above will run the web application and assume that `chromedriver` path is: `/usr/local/bin/chromedriver`, this will likely not the same as yours.
-You can override it by doing this:

-    (venv) $ python webapp.py --chromedriver /path/to/your/chromedriver/executable

 The app will then ask 4 questions: